GACJ/handbellSLDs/README.md

 Handle - support is needed for the overhang at the end of the square section, otherwise it tends to droop; print from same material as grommit and bell cap.

-*18/08/2020 - Button upgraded to v2 for new farnell buttons, bill of parts updated to include USB C cable and micro USB to UCB C adaptor
+*10/10/2020 - Updated with new handle design with integrated cable clamp and new grommet.

 Bill of parts contains links to online suppliers